ABOUT MONICA Mody

 Understanding Cinema, India Habitat Centre

-Monica is a Core Professor in the Mythological Studies Program at the Pacifica Graduate Institute.
-She also serves as adjunct faculty at the Women's Spirituality Program at California Institute of Integral Studies, and has taught as core faculty in the PhD in Visionary Practice and Regenerative Leadership Program at Southwestern College Santa Fe.
+Monica further serves as a senior adjunct lecturer at the Women's Spirituality Program at California Institute of Integral Studies, and has taught as core faculty in the PhD in Visionary Practice and Regenerative Leadership Program at Southwestern College Santa Fe.
 She has studied and circled with elders, wisdom-keepers, and medicine holders from many earth-based and indigenous traditions, developing an interconnected worldview rooted in ancestral healing practices.
 A regular movement practice has helped her foster a resilient knowing of the body as a site for connection with vaster, more fluid energies.
 She has facilitated and been a part of women’s healing, griefwork, and community healing sessions, spaces, and circles.
 For the past nine years, she has been offering to the community traditional divinations based on the ways of the Dagara of Burkina Faso, as re-envisaged by Elder Malidoma Somé.
+When living in New Delhi, Monica started Open Baithak, a multilingual poetry in performance series, and co-founded Riyaaz, a multi-genre writer's group that met fortnightly.
+She was involved with citizen movements including Voices Against 377 and the Nigah Queer Collective.
+At Breakthrough India, she learnt firsthand how the arts and media can be used to advance social justice.
+Her stint as legal researcher at the Centre for Feminist Legal Research helped Monica develop a grounding in feminist, cross-border, postcolonial approaches.

 CERTIFICATIONS